Good Medicine - Residency I - Cover

 "I have eclectic tastes," I replied.
 "Grunge isn't my preferred style, but I do appreciate the talent and artistry.
 I'd say Johnny is correct, and Nirvana will be very popular."

 After we listened to the album, we ate lunch, then put Rachel down for her nap.
-The rest of the day was quiet, and Kris and that evening, I had an enjoyable time in the bathtub and bed.
+The rest of the day was quiet, and that evening, Kris and I had an enjoyable time in the bathtub and bed.

 July 1, 1989, McKinley, Ohio